laravel-enso/documentation/docs/packages/vue-datatable.md

 ## Publishes

 - `php artisan vendor:publish --tag=vuedatatable-config` - the component configuration
-- `php artisan vendor:publish --tag=tables` - the example table json config and builder
+- `php artisan vendor:publish --tag=vuedatatable-classes` - the example table json config and builder
 - `php artisan vendor:publish --tag=vuedatatable-assets` - all the VueJS components and assets
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, usually used with the `--force` flag